Jasmine Travers Altizer

 Publications

 AbstractAaron, S. P., Waters, A., Tolentino, A., Rascon, A., Phan, C., Chen, E., Altizer, J. T., Jones, M. G., Kent-Marvick, J., & Thomas Hebdon, M. (2022).
+In Journal of Advanced Nursing.
 10.1111/jan.15452AbstractAims: A discussion of the personal and social contexts for Millennial family caregivers and the value of including complex identity and intersectionality in Millennial family caregiving research with practical application.
 Design: Discussion paper.
 Data sources: This discussion paper is based on our own experiences and supported by literature and theory.
 Implications for Nursing: Millennial family caregivers have distinct generational, historical and developmental experiences that contribute to the care they provide as well as their own well-being.
 Complex identity, the integration of multiple identities, and intersectionality, systems and structures that disempower and oppress individuals with multiple identities, need to be addressed in nursing research so intervention tailoring and health equity can be better supported in this population.
 From research conceptualization and design to data analysis, data must be used intentionally to promote equity and reduce bias.
 The inclusion of diverse Millennial caregivers throughout all stages of the research process and having a diverse nursing research workforce will support these efforts.
 Conclusion: Millennial family caregivers comprise one-quarter of the family caregiving population in the United States, and they are more diverse than previous family caregiving generational cohorts.
 Their needs will be more fully supported by nursing scientists with the adoption of methods and techniques that address complex identity and intersectionality.
 Impact: Nursing researchers can use the following research approaches to address complex identity and intersectionality in Millennial caregivers: inclusion of qualitative demographic data collection (participants can self-describe); data disaggregation; data visualization techniques to augment or replace frequencies and descriptive statistics for demographic reporting; use of researcher reflexivity throughout the research process; advanced statistical modelling techniques that can handle complex demographic data and test for interactions and differential effects of health outcomes; and qualitative approaches such as phenomenology that centre the stories and experiences of individuals within the population of interest.Demystifying the National Institutes of Health diversity supplement : Mentee and mentor experiences and recommendations

 AbstractAltizer, J. T., David, D., Weir, M., Clark-Cutaia, M. N., Enwerem, N., Okunji, P. O., & Schulman-Green, D. (2022).
+In Nursing outlook.
 10.1016/j.outlook.2022.07.007AbstractBackground: The National Institutes of Health supports professional development of diverse researchers through diversity supplements.
 Limited awareness and understanding of the application process have hindered utilization of this funding mechanism.
 Purpose: We describe perspectives and recommendations of mentee and mentor recipients of diversity supplements.
 Methods: Our working group, comprised of faculty from an Historically Black College and University and an R1 research university, conducted stakeholder interviews with three mentees and four mentors from various institutions.
 We used content analysis to derive categories of experiences and recommendations.
 Discussion: Interviewees reported on advantages of diversity supplements, ensuring institutional support, identifying a good mentee-mentor match, developing grantsmanship specific to diversity supplements, and increasing numbers of these applications.
 Conclusion: We identify opportunities for stakeholders to increase awareness of diversity supplements.
 Our data support greater understanding of this mechanism, establishing strong mentoring relationships, and submitting robust applications.
 Findings can enhance diversity among the scientific community.Distribution of Paycheck Protection Program Loans to Healthcare Organizations in 2020

 AbstractChen, K., Lopez, L., Ross, J. S., & Altizer, J. T. (2022).
-(Vols.
+In Journal of general internal medicine (Vols.
 37, Issues 8, pp. 2132-2133).
 10.1007/s11606-021-07108-6Abstract~Diversity equity and Inclusion : To advance infection prevention and control efforts, nursing assistants need to be given the opportunity to dance

 AbstractAltizer, J. T. (2022).
-(Vols.
+In American Journal of Infection Control (Vols.
 50, Issues 7, pp. 717-718).
 10.1016/j.ajic.2022.04.001Abstract~Evidence for Action : Addressing Systemic Racism Across Long-Term Services and Supports

 AbstractShippee, T. P., Fabius, C. D., Fashaw-Walters, S., Bowblis, J. R., Nkimbeng, M., Bucy, T. I., Duan, Y., Ng, W., Akosionu, O., & Altizer, J. T. (2022).
-(Vols.
+In Journal of the American Medical Directors Association (Vols.
 23, Issues 2, pp. 214-219).
 10.1016/j.jamda.2021.12.018AbstractLong-term services and supports (LTSS), including care received at home and in residential settings such as nursing homes, are highly racially segregated; Black, Indigenous, and persons of color (BIPOC) users have less access to quality care and report poorer quality of life compared to their White counterparts.
 Systemic racism lies at the root of these disparities, manifesting via racially segregated care, low Medicaid reimbursement, and lack of livable wages for staff, along with other policies and processes that exacerbate disparities.
 We reviewed Medicaid reimbursement, pay-for-performance, public reporting of quality of care, and culture change in nursing homes and integrated home- and community-based service (HCBS) programs as possible mechanisms for addressing racial and ethnic disparities.
 We developed a set of recommendations for LTSS based on existing evidence, including (1) increase Medicaid and Medicare reimbursement rates, especially for providers serving high proportions of Medicaid-eligible and BIPOC older adults; (2) reconsider the design of pay-for-performance programs as they relate to providers who serve underserved groups; (3) include culturally sensitive measures, such as quality of life, in public reporting of quality of care, and develop and report health equity measures in outcomes of care for BIPOC individuals; (4) implement culture change so services are more person-centered and homelike, alongside improvements in staff wages and benefits in high-proportion BIPOC nursing homes; (5) expand access to Medicaid-waivered HCBS services; (6) adopt culturally appropriate HCBS practices, with special attention to family caregivers; (7) and increase promotion of integrated HCBS programs that can be targeted to BIPOC consumers, and implement models that value community health workers.
 Multipronged solutions may help diminish the role of systemic racism in existing racial disparities in LTSS, and these recommendations provide steps for action that are needed to reimagine how long-term care is delivered, especially for BIPOC populations.Functional Limitations and Access to Long-Term Services and Supports Among Sexual Minority Older Adults

 AbstractAltizer, J. T., Shippee, T. P., Flatt, J. D., & Caceres, B. A. (2022).
-(Vols.
+In Journal of Applied Gerontology (Vols.
 41, Issues 9, pp. 2056-2062).
 10.1177/07334648221099006AbstractObjective: Little is known about sexual minority (SM) older adults’ activities of daily living (ADL) and instrumental activities of daily living (IADL) limitations and their subsequent access to long-term services and supports (LTSS).
 Methods: We analyzed cross-sectional data from the 2016 Health and Retirement Study limited to individuals ≥50 years old.
 Bivariate analyses were performed to examine 1) sexual identity differences in the prevalence of ADL/IADL limitations and 2) associations of sexual identity with having ADL/IADL limitations and having access to help with ADL/IADL limitations.
 Results: Our sample consisted of 3833 older adults, 6% (n = 213) were SM.
 Compared to heterosexual participants, bisexual older adults had greater reports of ADL/IADL limitations (20.9% vs. 35.9%, p = 0.013).
 Among those who reported having ADL/IADL limitations (n = 803), there were no sexual identity differences in accessing help for ADL/IADL limitations (p =.901).
 Discussion: Our findings contribute to the limited research on LTSS access among SM older adults.Long-Term Care in the United States - Problems and Solutions

 AbstractMitchell, S. L., Bloom, S., Gifford, D., Grabowski, D., & Altizer, J. T. (2022).
-(Vols.
+In New England Journal of Medicine (Vols.
 386, Issues 20).
 10.1056/NEJMp2201377Abstract~A longevity society requires integrated palliative care models for historically excluded older people

 AbstractRosa, W. E., Bhadelia, A., Knaul, F. M., Altizer, J. T., Metheny, N., & Fulmer, T. (2022).
-(Vols.
+In The Lancet Healthy Longevity (Vols.
 3, Issues 4, pp. e227-e228).
-10.1016/S2666-7568(22)00031-9Abstract~Minority Older Adults’ Access to and Use of Programs of All-Inclusive Care for the Elderly
+10.1016/S2666-7568(22)00031-9Abstract~ -

 -